Fire Weather Threats Increase

 CHEYENNE, Wyo.
 (Wyoming News Now) -

-An Air Quality Alert as been issued for most of Wyoming because the thick smoke has deteriorated the air quality.
+An Air Quality Alert as been issued for southeastern Wyoming because the thick smoke has deteriorated the air quality.
 Some sign the smoke is affecting your is runny nose ,coughing, phlegm, burning eyes, wheezing, and difficulty breathing.
 People who are most at risk are older adults, lung or hear diseases, and asthma.
 Limit your outdoor activities, especially physically demanding activities, and wear an N-95 or P-100 because the smoke particulates can get through the cloth and surgical masks that we are wearing for Covid-19.
-The rest of our Friday evening will be quiet with hazy skies.

 Copyright 2020 Wyoming News Now.
 All rights reserved.